xet7/TSC/smc/docs/scripting/sprite.md

 uid (nil)
 : The UID for this sprite.
-This is useful if you want to reference your sprite in another context, e.g. when you create a sprite in a signal handler and want to reference it in another signal handler.
-The sprite is then treated the same way all the other sprites are and is available through the `[]` call.
+This is useful if you want to reference your sprite in another context, e.g. when you create a sprite in a event handler and want to reference it in another event handler.
+The sprite is then treated the same way all the other sprites are and is available through the `UIDS` table.

 #### Return value